Develop and run code in Snowflake Notebooks¶

 For considerations when using Python and SQL cells, see Considerations for running notebooks.

-Run Python and SQL cells in Snowflake Notebooks¶
+Run cells in Snowflake Notebooks¶

 To run Python and SQL cells in Snowflake Notebooks, you can: